MahmoudAshours/Open-TierAssesment/README.md

 Ports are represented as **u16** (unsigned 16-bit integers) in networking.
 This means the valid port range is from 0 to 65535.

+### Significant changes of code structure

+The handle function processes client requests in a loop:

+#### Reading Message:

+- It starts by reading a message from the client using read_message.
+- If the message length is invalid (either 0 or too large), it returns an error.
+- The message content is read, and the function tries to decode it using protobuf.

+#### Processing Message:

+- Depending on the message type (AddRequest or EchoMessage), the server computes the result or echoes the content.
+- If the message is unsupported, it returns an error.

+#### Sending Response:

+- The response is encoded and sent back to the client with a length prefix.

+#### Error Handling:

+If any error occurs during reading, processing, or sending a response, the function handles it appropriately, logging disconnections and retrying where necessary.

 ## Best Practices Implemented :

 ### Error Handling